public-square/phpecc/README.md

 ### Information

-This library is a rewrite/update of Matyas Danter's ECC library.
-All credit goes to him.
+This library is a fork of Matyas Danter's ECC library.
+All credit goes to him and previous contributors.
+This fork is a drop in replacement that contains support for Schnorr signing and verifying.

 For more information on Elliptic Curve Cryptography please read [this fine article](http://www.matyasdanter.com/2010/12/elliptic-curve-php-oop-dsa-and-diffie-hellman/).